 Maldives Heritage Survey

 The project, based at the with additional support from the .
-The initial field survey is planned over a two-year period beginning in April 2018, during which time the online database will be launched.
-Follow the link to the website for further information., is led by Dr Michael Feener and funded by .
-Work in the country will be done in partnership with the
+Follow the link to the website for further information., was led by Dr Michael Feener and funded by .
+Work in the country was completed in partnership with the